csail/mit6470-vm/using/windows.md

 1. Click `Yes` in the `PuTTY Security Alert` warning dialog box.
 1. Type `six470` at the `login as:` prompt, and then press _Enter_.
 1. Type `webdev` at the password prompty, and then press _Enter_.
-1. If everything worked, you should see a bunch of text ending with
+1. If everything worked, you should see a bunch of text ending with a prompt that resembles the following.

 ```
 six470@webdev:~$